Alxandr/master-thesis/src/chapter-1/scope.md

 I will look at both technical and non-technical solutions to cheat at digital exams as they are held today at NTNU primarily with the goal of assessing resources I should not have access to during the exam.
-The focus will primarily be on Bring-Your-Own-Device (BYOD) digital exams as that is the format currently employed by NTNU to provide digital exams.
+The focus will primarily be on Bring Your Own Device digital exams as that is the format currently employed by NTNU to provide digital exams.